 Implementing programs that cultivate a positive and productive workplace culture is a strategic business imperative.
-Once it is implemented how do you measure the results of your efforts?
-Instead of making intangible assumptions, learn how to track, measure, and improve your culture to garner real business results.
+Once it is implemented, how do you measure workplace culture the results of your efforts?
+Instead of making intangible assumptions, learn how to track, measure, and improve your workplace culture to garner real business results.

 Focus on Key Performance Indicators, Not Vanity Metrics

 Key performance indicators (KPIs) are the measurements that give managers an accurate picture of where they stand.
 They help analyze performance and create measurable goals for the future.
 Vanity metrics, on the other hand, are fluff data that only serve to inflate a company’s ego.
 They do not give a representation of the company’s performance.
 Learning the difference between the two can improve the success of your efforts.
 Ignore vanity metrics, such as the number of employees who show up to an after-work party.
 This kind of data does not reflect how your company culture efforts are improving your workforce.

 Instead, look at measurements that give you an idea of real ROIs from your work.
 Examine the morale of your employees.
 Are they happy with their jobs?
 This can help you understand the success or failure of your efforts.
 Look at the health of your organization, such as how well all levels communicate with one another.
 Communication breakdowns can point to a problem with how your employees speak to one another or interact.
 There are many KPIs that can help you measure the success of your cultural efforts in the workplace.
 Learn where to look and what metrics to ignore for a clear, accurate depiction of where your company stands.

 Look at Your Employee Turnover Rates